GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

     ```
     $ cd reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce
     ```
-3. ** Create a first cloud function `start-instances-fct` which will start instances once it is triggered.
+3. ** Create a first cloud function **start-instances-fct** which will start instances once it is triggered.
-    - Change directory
+    - Change directory to the folder conraining the source code:

         ```
             cd start-instances-fct/
         ```
-    - Create the Cloud Function as following:
+    - Create the Cloud Function using the command below :

         ```
             gcloud functions deploy start-instances-fct --region=us-central1 --entry-point=startInstances \
                 --runtime=nodejs8 --trigger-topic=start_dev_vms
         ```

-4. Create a second cloud function `stop-instances-fct ` which will stop instances once it is triggered :
+4. Create a second cloud function **stop-instances-fct** which will stop instances once it is triggered :
-    - Change directory
+    - - Change directory to the folder conraining the source code:

         ```
             cd stop-instances-fct/